MicrosoftDocs/globalization/globalization/testing/test-cases-for-locale-awareness.md

 ## Measurement-system independence

 Verify that physical dimensions use the measurement system corresponding to the user's locale by default.
-The measurement system is usually a choice between the Metric system or the U.S. Customary System.
+The measurement system is usually a choice between the Metric system or the U.S. Customary System/Imperial system.
 A good application will also allow the user to override the default units with a choice of units or measurement system.

 The unit of measurement should be stored with the data.